 Data analysis can help universities enhance their institutional performance by providing insights into resource allocation, financial performance, and other key areas.
 By analysing data on budgetary trends, enrolment patterns, and student outcomes, universities can make informed decisions about resource allocation and strategic planning.

-Challenges universities face when analysing data and how to overcome them
+Overcoming challenges universities face when analysing data

 While data analysis has great potential to improve student outcomes, universities also face several challenges when analysing data.
 These challenges can include: